markand/irccd/doc/src/api/module/Irccd.Directory/index.md

----
-module: Irccd.Directory
+# Module Irccd.Directory
-js: true
-summary: Open an read directories.
----

-## Usage

 This module can be used to iterate, find, remove or create directories.

 Use this module with care.

-## Constants
+# Constants

 The following properties are defined: